apify/actor-whitepaper/README.md

 ## Programming interface

-By default, the following commands are expected to be called from within a context of a running actor, both in local environment or on the Apify platform.
+The commands described in this section are expected to be called from within a context of a running actor, both in local environment or on the Apify platform.
-The information about the current run is taken from `APIFY_ACTOR_RUN_ID` environment variable.
+By default, the identifier of the current actor run is taken from `APIFY_ACTOR_RUN_ID` environment variable, but it can be overridden.
-For all commands,
-this behavior can be overridden in options.
-For example, in Node.js the options object in all commands has `actorRunId` field, and `apify actor` CLI command has the `--actor-run-id` flag.
+For example, in Node.js you can initialize the `Actor` class using another `actorRunId`, or in the `apify actor` CLI command you can pass the `--actor-run-id` flag.

-TODO (Jan): We decided not to pass `actorRunId` as arg to methods, but use it in constructor - fix the above text

 ### Actor initialization